Details

 Is the Hackathon an individual or team event?

 All applicants must apply individually, but participants are welcome to collaborate in teams of two during the competition.
-Those selected for the Hackathon will be added to a group chat to facilitate finding team members prior to the Hackathon event on February 29th.
+Those selected for the Hackathon will be added to a group chat to facilitate finding team members prior to the Hackathon event on March 6th.

 If I am selected for the Hackathon, do I need to buy a ticket to participate?

 A conference ticket is required to participate in the Hackathon.
 If you are selected as a participant, you will have the opportunity to buy a ticket (if you have not already purchased a ticket).
 Students will be able to purchase a ticket at the Student rate, while Open track participants will be able to purchase a ticket at the General Admission rate.
-If you already paid for a ticket to SSAC24, there will be no additional fees to participate in the Hackathon.
+If you already paid for a ticket to SSAC25, there will be no additional fees to participate in the Hackathon.

 When will I hear back if I have been selected as a participant in the Hackathon?